natureblocks/core-marketing/blog/symmetric-vs-asymmetric-key-encryption.md

 ## Where is asymmetric-key encryption used?

 Many different internet services use asymmetric-key encryption algorithms.
 For example, the first cryptocurrency, Bitcoin, introduced the Elliptic Curve Digital Signature Algorithm (ECDSA) for transactions, and it requires asymmetric-key encryption to function.
-All cryptocurrencies use similar algorithms with asymmetric keys to allow for anonymous encrypted transactions.
+All cryptocurrencies use similar algorithms with asymmetric keys to allow for anonymous encrypted transactions to be recorded to the [blockchain](https://natureblocks.com/blog/what-is-blockchain).